cartyc/config-controller-example/README.md

 ### Config Controller

-Without further adoo lets create a config controller instance in your GCP project to get started.
+Without further ado let's create a Config Controller instance in your GCP project to get started.
 This should take about 20 minutes or so.
 This is currently only available in us-central1 and us-east1 regions.
 I'll be using east1 because that's closest to where I am.
 Full instructions can be found [here](https://cloud.google.com/anthos-config-management/docs/how-to/config-controller-setup)

 Setup your environment
 ```